-Recurring anterior shoulder instability is frequently associated with bone loss of the glenoid.1 Different techniques using autogenic or allogeneic bone block grafts have been established over the past years to address the glenoidal bone defect.2 The suturebased bone block cerclage, using two interconnected FiberTape and TigerTape[TM] cerclage sutures, offers a metal-free fixation method, thereby avoiding screwrelated complications.3 To achieve sufficient stable graft fixation and minimize the risk of graft fracture, nonunion, or failure, repeatable procedures need to be established.
-The purpose of this white paper is to compare different knot-tensioning protocols using a cerclage tensioner for an all-suture bone block cerclage and analyze them regarding the load applied during tensioning and the initial fixation achieved after tensioning.
+Recurring anterior shoulder instability is frequently associated with glenoid bone loss.
+Different techniques using autogenic or allogeneic bone block grafts have been established to address the glenoidal bone defect.2 The suture-based bone block cerclage, using two interconnected FiberTape and TigerTapeTM cerclage sutures, offers a metal-free fixation method, thereby avoiding screwrelated complications.3 To achieve sufficient stable graft fixation and minimize the risk of graft fracture, nonunion, or failure, repeatable procedures need to be established.
+This study compared different knot-tensioning protocols using a cerclage tensioner for an all-suture bone block cerclage.
+The load applied during tensioning and the initial fixation achieved after tensioning were analyzed.
 Three different protocols were tested (n = 5 in each group):

-- 3x tensioning up to the 80 mark on the tensioner, - 3x tensioning up to the 30 mark, and - 2x tensioning of the hitching suture up to the 30 mark, after tying one knot.
+- > 3× tensioning up to the 80 mark on the tensioner and finalizing the construct with two consecutive half hitches followed by two alternating half hitches - > 3× tensioning up to the 30 mark and finalizing the construct with two consecutive half hitches followed by two alternating half hitches - > 2× tensioning of the hitching suture up to the 30 mark and finalizing the construct with one successive and two alternating half hitches